 We believe in a future in which societies are powered by renewable energy.
 In 2015, Vaisala joined RE100, a global initiative encouraging companies to make a 100% renewable energy commitment within a clear timeframe.
 With this initiative, we committed to using 100% renewable electricity in our facilities by the end of 2020.

 In 2020, we reached our target and succeeded in covering our sites’ electricity consumption with 100% renewable sources.
-The use of renewable electricity has reduced our energy consumption emissions by 97% compared to our baseline year 2014 (Scope 2, market-based).
+The use of renewable electricity reduced our energy consumption emissions by 97% between 2014 and 2020 (Scope 2, market-based).